Public Art

 Public Art Call Out - Esquimalt Street Banner Project

-For more information about the history of Esquimalt Gorge Park and the surrounding area, including its Indigenous and Japanese history, please visit the Township of Esquimalt’s official page on the park.
-Please see below for the Call for Artists Opportunity.
+To learn more about the history of Esquimalt Gorge Park and the surrounding area, including its Indigenous and Japanese history, please visit the Township of Esquimalt’s official page on the park.

 Find opportunities for local artists including calls for public art, exhibitions and more.